 US newspaper pricing trends research done by the same company also reveals that an average obituary is about 836 characters long and about 42% of them included a photo.

-Also, a Legacy.com and Millward Brown research shows that the obituary section of a newspaper website gets about an average of 22 minutes of on-site time.
+Also, Legacy.com and Millward Brown’s research show that the obituary section of a newspaper website gets about an average of 22 minutes of on-site time.

 1. Announce the Death

-The first thing you need to do in an obituary invitation is to announce the death.
-This means that you have to mention who the person who has passed away is, include the name, age, place, time of the death, etc. This statement is an identifying statement.
+The first thing you need to do in an obituary invitation layout is to announce the death.
+This means that you have to mention who the person who has passed away is, including the name, age, place, time of death, etc. This statement template is an identifying statement.
 Use language that you are most comfortable with, but remember, do not be too blunt about it too.